NikhilG14/Movie_Recommender_System/README.md

   <li>My_Ratings</li>
 </ol>

-Movie_Id_Titles: Consists of "item_id" and "title".
+Movie_Id_Titles: Consists of "item_id" and "title".<br>
 user_ratings: Consists of user ratings for differet movies.
-It has the following columns: user_id, item_id, rating and timestamp.
+It has the following columns: user_id, item_id, rating and timestamp.<br>
 My_Ratings: Movie Ratings to get recommendations from.